-- Employee disengagement can provide problems for many businesses, and it can be tough to keep employees efficient and invested in sales goals.
-Since spiffs provide a reward upon completion, they have been known to increase employee participation.
-Also, they provide healthy competitiveness in the workplace.
+- Employee disengagement can cause problems for many businesses, and it can be tough to keep employees efficient and invested in sales goals.
+Since spiffs provide an immediate reward upon completion, they have been known to increase employee participation.
+Also, they provide healthy competition in the workplace.

 - Helps reach short term goals